GD Topic - Crime Against Women in India: Who Bears the Responsibility?

 Crime Against Women in India

-Group Discussion is a major part of the MBA Admission Process, as it serves as a platform to evaluate a candidate’s communication skills, analytical thinking, leadership abilities, and teamwork.
+Can you confidently share your ideas while discussing with others in a high-pressure situation?
+That’s exactly what a Group Discussion (GD) in the MBA admission process is all about.
+Group Discussion serves as a platform to evaluate a candidate’s communication skills, analytical thinking, leadership abilities, and teamwork.
 The group is given a topic, usually on current affairs, business trends, or abstract concepts, and they are asked to state their views on the same.
 Aspirants are then tested on their ability to interpret thoughts while maintaining decorum.

 Check Out: Best MBA Colleges in India